-Right then and there I decided that I wanted to quit and double-down on a project I believed in, enjoyed and was working.
+Right then and there I decided that I wanted to quit and double down on a project I believed in, enjoyed, and was working on.

 I was nervous when I first broke it to Allen, but, when I explained the reasoning, he was on board 100%.

 Some people may read this and feel like I wasted a year of my life on a project that didn’t go anywhere.
 That’s another human condition, sunk-cost bias.
 This is when you hear “throwing good money after bad”, however, it really goes for any type of time, effort, or money investment you make.
 Don’t get trapped in this thinking.

 It’s about the journey, not the destination – this was a mere stepping stone on my path.

 I believe we may have never created SELF Journal had it not been for experimenting with Amazon.

 - Creating a Complimentary Partnership: Allen and I learned how to work together and saw how much our skills worked well together.
 It meant we were able to focus on the tasks we loved and enjoyed rather than trying to wear all the hats.